legomolina/MetroVlcSchedule/documentation/stations.md

 <span id="converter"></span>

 ### GET api/v1/stations/converter/{station_code \| station_name}
 Returs the station given by station_code or station_name.
+Also returns the station_ratio that is how much the station you are looking for seems to the searched for. eg.: You search for `empalme` but you type `emalme`; the converter will return the empalme station because it is the most similar in the list with a ratio of `0.7692307692307693`.

 #### Resource URL